 In May 2014, the FASB issued ASU 2014-09, Revenue from Contracts with Customers (Topic 606).
-This ASU will replace most existing revenue recognition guidance in U.S. GAAP when it becomes effective and requires an entity to recognize the amount of revenue to which it expects to be entitled for the transfer of promised goods or services to customers.
+This ASU replaces most existing revenue recognition guidance in U.S. GAAP when it becomes effective and requires an entity to recognize the amount of revenue to which it expects to be entitled for the transfer of promised goods or services to customers.
 The guidance also requires additional disclosure to help users of financial statements better understand the nature, amount, timing, and uncertainty of revenue that is recognized.
 Furthermore, numerous updates were issued in 2016 that provide clarification on a number of specific issues.
-The new standard is effective for annual and interim reporting periods beginning after December 15, 2017 and we currently anticipate adopting it effective January 1, 2018.
-The standard permits the use of either the retrospective or cumulative effect transition method.
-We are still evaluating the transition method we will elect upon implementation.
-As a result of our preliminary assessment, we do not anticipate a material impact on the revenue recognition practices of our Building Materials Distribution segment.
-We have not yet completed our preliminary assessment of the revenue recognition practices of our Wood Products segment.
-We continue to evaluate the standard as well as additional changes, modifications or interpretations which may impact our current conclusions.
+The new standard is effective for annual and interim reporting periods beginning after December 15, 2017 and we adopted it effective January 1, 2018.
+The standard permits the use of either the retrospective or modified retrospective (cumulative-effect) transition method.
+We adopted the standard using the modified retrospective method which did not require a cumulative effect adjustment to retained earnings.
+As a result of our assessment, there is no material impact on our revenue recognition practices but we will provide some additional required qualitative disclosures of our revenue recognition policies.